samapriya/awesome-gee-community-datasets/docs/projects/grw.md

 This dataset is made available under the MIT License.
 Pre-trained models and inference code are available in the [GitHub repository](https://github.com/microsoft/global-renewables-watch).

-Created by: Robinson et al 2025, Microsoft AI for Good Research Lab & The Nature Conservancy
+Provided by: Robinson et al 2025, Microsoft AI for Good Research Lab & The Nature Conservancy

 Curatedin GEE by: Samapriya Roy